rakibkhanofficial/typescriptpractices/README.md

 ## Conclusion

-These simple examples cover various return types in TypeScript and can be easily tested.
-Each function is designed to demonstrate a basic return type, ranging from primitive types like `string` and `number` to more complex types like `Promise` and `enum`.
+These examples now use arrow functions and `const` instead of regular function declarations.
+They cover various return types in TypeScript and can be easily tested.
+Arrow functions provide a more concise syntax and are a modern best practice in JavaScript/TypeScript.

 Feel free to modify and expand upon these examples!